 The challenge of ending poverty can only be achieved with the end of gender-based discrimination.
 Gender inequality deprives women of basic rights and opportunities for well-being.
 This in turn makes and keeps women poor.

-The Indian government in its vision has realized the gap and is striving toward poverty alleviation through training programs, financial inclusion, strengthening of social services, and creating awareness of women’s rights.
+The Indian government in its vision has realised the gap and is striving toward poverty alleviation through training programs, financial inclusion, strengthening of social services, and creating awareness of women’s rights.
 Ensuring women’s access to basic services, land control, property inheritance, and financial inclusion is the way forward to achieving the lofty goals of SDG1 and the reduction in poverty.

+The way forward is to provide women with equal access to avenues for growth through social protection.
+The key to achieving SDG1 lies in realising women’s rights.
 Ensuring women’s access to basic services, land control, property inheritance, and financial inclusion is the way forward to achieving the lofty goals of SDG1 and the reduction in poverty.

 FAQs